jaromic/pw-autoexport-tf/README.md

 ### BUGS

- * (#1) This module does not seem to work well together with ProFields or when using repeater fields.
+ * (#1) This module is not compatible with repeater fields or ProFields.
 See this forum thread:

   https://processwire.com/talk/topic/13758-autoexporttemplatesandfields-enables-continuous-integration-of-template-and-field-configuration-changes/

+  The BreakRepeaterFields module is included in the repository as a minimal showcase of what is breaking the repeater fields.

 ## Contact